 - Share your brand.
 Include a usable copy of your logo as well as your brand message.
 If you have a social impact, make sure to say so.

 - Attach high-quality images or videos.
 Not all bloggers will have the time or energy to create images of their own.

 - Answer questions.
-Be responsive to inquiries about how your brand works, available options, and company favourites.
+Be responsive to inquiries about how your brand works, available options, and company favorites.

 - Be specific about your needs.
 Do you need a post by August 9th?
-Where are your trying to publish this content (internal or external)?
+Where are you trying to publish this content (internal or external)?